Blokje5/blokje5.dev/content/posts/compliance-in-cicd.md

 ## Validating the policies

-Rego can be hard.
+Writing Rego policies can be hard.
 We don't want to push policies that are broken.
 If the policies are broken, changes can be applied that need to be manually resolved later.
 Which is inefficient of course.
+Even worse, security vulnerabilities might make it to production!
 Luckily, Rego policies have built in support for unit tests.

 Rego tests are just regular Rego policies, but with the rules prefixed with `test_`.
 Let's look at an example: